PrintNode/PrintNode-PHP/README.md

 Before you can use the API, you will need to sign up to PrintNode account, and make a new API key.
 To help get you started, you will get 50 free prints when you sign up.

 ## Step 2: Add a computer and printer
 To have somewhere to print to you need to download and install the PrintNode desktop client on a computer with some printers.
 You can download the PrintNode Client installer here - www.printnode.com/download .
-It should be intuitive to setup but for more detailed instructions please see here.
+It should be intuitive to setup but for more detailed instructions please see here: https://www.printnode.com/docs/installation/windows/ .

 ## Step 3: Install library